 It takes great industrial or cross-industrial knowledge and instinct (IQ) to see the light at the end of the tunnel.
 It takes tenacity, problem-solving skills, learning, energy (AQ, IQ, LQ, and HQ) and more to see the light when facing setbacks and failures.
 Because he and other ER doctors were not sufficiently familiar with Traumatic Brain Injury recovery, the young business owner couldn’t see the light at the end of the tunnel.
 As time passed, his EQ became vulnerable.
 It is due to this same mechanism that some former high achievers develop “Learned Depression” after a series of failures.
 However, the business owner did not stay at home, depressed.
 He called 911 to go to the ER, where I happened to be, and he regained his EQ power once I helped him see the light at the end of the tunnel.
 EQ can help an individual see the light and maximize resources and market share; however, EQ alone is usually not enough.
 Nor can the Behavior Approach address every root cause.

-Level 5 leadership is a whole package of “executive competitiveness.”
+Level Five leadership is a whole package of “executive competitiveness.”

 “Overcoming Adversity in A Few Hours” is a good example of concepts that are insignificant now but significant later.
 “Can He Handle the Job?” is a good example of developmental needs that are insignificant today but significant tomorrow.
 “All-in” intensity does not surface until individuals have to face all issues related to an organization on a daily base.
 Those who die of stress-related health issues, such as heart disease, stroke, and suicide, are good examples of individuals who ultimately pay the price for matters that seem insignificant now but have a cumulative impact.
 Consequently, it is important to anticipate executives’ development needs in the face of change and target the needs precisely with the right tools.
 If leaders can maintain optimal performance, it will obviously have a positive impact on business and personal potentials for success.

-Do you want to build Level 5 leadership, become a Level 5 leader, and take your company from good to great?
+Do you want to build Level five leadership, become a Level 5 leader or an exceptional CEO, and take your company from good to great?
 Reserve your seat to work on your surface as well as your internal structure.

 About the Author